 - social care needs

-- the educational progress of your child
+- the educational progression of your child

 - the support no longer being suitable